DMeville/Steamworks-P2P-Plus/README.md

             TestMessageProcess); //processes the message, do something with the deserialized data
 ````

-Define the message methods for our new message type "PlayerData"
+Define the message methods for our new message type "TestMessage"
 For this example, we will send one bool, one int, and two floats (in different ranges) with our message
 ```
 //Peek looks into our message to find out how many bits this message needs.